ctools/ctools/doc/source/users/user_manual/getting_started/binning.rst

   Number of energy bins [20]
   Output counts cube file [cntcube.fits]

-The counts cube will be centred on the location of the Crab (Right Ascension 83.63 degrees, Declination 22.01 degrees) and will be aligned in celestial coordinates.
-A cartesian projection has been selected.
-The counts cube has 200 x 200 spatial pixels of 0.02 x 0.02 degrees in size, hence it covers a total area of 4 x 4 degrees.
+In this example the events from file ``events.fits`` will be binned into a counts cube stored into the file ``cntcube.fits``.
+The counts cube is centred on the location of the Crab nebula (Right Ascension 83.63°, Declination 22.01°).
+A cartesian projection aligned in celestial coordinates is used and the counts cube has

-The counts cube will contain 20 maps, which are logarithmically spaced in energy, and which cover the energy range from 0.1 TeV to 100 TeV.
-In this example, the counts cube will be saved as ``cntcube.fits`` in the working directory.
-In addition to the counts cube, that is stored as the primary image extension, the FITS file also contains an extension named ``EBOUNDS`` that defines the energy boundaries that were used, and an extension ``GTI`` that defines the Good Time Intervals that have been used.
-The following image shows the resulting FITS file.
+200 x 200 spatial pixels of 0.02 x 0.02 degrees in size, covering
+an area of 4° x 4°, and 20 logarithmically spaced energy bins, covering an energy range from 0.1 TeV to 100 TeV.

+The ``cntcube.fits`` file produced by :ref:`ctbin` contains four extensions:

+* A primary 3-dimensional image extension providing the number of events per counts cube bin,
+* a 3-dimensional image extension ``WEIGHT`` where each bin gives the fractional overlap between a counts cube bin and the Region of Interest covered by the event list,
+* a table extension ``EBOUNDS`` that defines the energy boundaries of the counts cube, and
+* a table extension ``GTI`` that defines the Good Time Intervals of the counts cube.

+The following image shows the ``cntcube.fits`` file produced in the example above.
 The ``EBOUNDS`` table has 20 rows, one for each energy bin, while the ``GTI`` table has just a single row, indicating the start and stop time of the simulated data.

 .. figure:: cntmap-fits.jpg
    :width: 600px
    :align: center

-   *Counts cube FITS file*
+   *Extensions of a counts cube FITS file*

 An image of the first bin, covering the energy range 100 - 141 GeV, is